steinbergmedia/vst3_dev_portal/src/.vst3_tutorials/dataexchange-tutorial/README.md

 So, we want to send the sample rate, size, the number of channels and the number of samples plus the actual samples to the controller.

-To actually work with this `DataBlock` struct we introduce a little helper function we also add to this header:
+To actually work with this `DataBlock` struct, we introduce a little helper function that we also add to this header:

 ```c++